Fredzilla: Publication history

 The character was created by Chris Claremont and David Nakayama and first appeared in Big Hero 6 #1 (September 2008).
 He along with Wasabi-No-Ginger were meant to serve as replacements for then-current members Sunpyre and Ebon Samurai.

 Fictional character biography

 Fred is descended from the Ainu, an indigenous people of Japan, and spent part of his childhood on a secret S.H.I.E.L.D. base.
 He later joins Big Hero 6 using his ability to transform into a dinosaur-like kaiju.

 During the Ends of the Earth storyline, Fred and Big Hero 6 are among the heroes who assist Spider-Man in taking down Doctor Octopus' satellites.
 They battle Everwraith, a humanoid embodiment of those killed in the bombings of Hiroshima and Nagasaki who is guarding one of Doctor Octopus' facilities.

 Powers and abilities

 Fred can transform into a Godzilla-like Kaiju.
-In addition, he can manifest the aura of his Kaiju form that can only be seen from certain perspectives.
+In addition, he can generate an aura that manifests an image of the Kaiju without transforming.